edahlgren/accpub/README.md

-This is a preview of an early-stage not-for-profit software development company designed to accelerate the publishing of academic papers, starting with Computer Science and Natural Language Processing research.
+This is a preview of an early-stage not-for-profit software development company designed to accelerate publishing of academic papers, starting with Computer Science and Natural Language Processing research.

 [Jump to FAQ](#faq)